On the density of strongly minimal algebraic vector fields: Introduction

 where $\mid-\mid$ denotes any norm on the complex vector space of polynomials of degree $\leq d$.
-As the $\Xi(n,d)$ form an increasing filtration of the complex vector space $\Xi(\mathbb{A}^n)$ of regular vector fields on the affine $n$-space, the previous reasoning can be applied to approximate an arbitrary vector field $v_0 \in \Xi(\mathbb{A}^n)$ on the affine $n$-space by strongly minimal geometrically trivial vector fields.
-Finally, it is not hard to see that Theorem A is also equivalent to its {\em measure-theoretic version} asserting the vector fields from $\Xi(n,d)$ satisfying the properties (1) and (2) have full Lebesgue measure in the parameter space of $\Xi(n,d)$ (see Remark \ref{remark-Lebesguemeasure}). \\
+Finally, Theorem \ref{theoremA} is also equivalent to its {\em measure-theoretic version} asserting the vector fields from $\Xi(n,d)$ satisfying the properties (1) and (2) have full Lebesgue measure in the parameter space of $\Xi(n,d)$, see Remark \ref{remark-Lebesguemeasure}. \\

-The second theorem, while less effective, shows the density of strongly minimal geometrically trivial algebraic vector fields on the complement of an hyperplane section of an arbitrary smooth projective algebraic variety.
+The second theorem provides a similar conclusion for algebraic vector fields living on the complement of an hyperplane section in an arbitrary smooth projective complex algebraic variety.

-\begin{thmx} Let $X$ be a smooth projective algebraic variety embedded in $\mathbb{P}^N$, let $H_X$ be a smooth hyperplane section of $X$ and set $X_0 = X \setminus H_X$.
-Consider the (finite-dimensional) family $\Xi(X_0,d)$ of vector fields on $X_0$ with a pole of order at most $d$ along $H_X$.
-There exists $d_0 \geq 0$ such that for all $d \geq d_0$, the family $\Xi(X_0,d)$ satisfies the properties (1) and (2): \begin{itemize} \item[(1)] a {\em generic} vector field $(X_0,v)$ from the family $\Xi(X_0,d)$ is strongly minimal, \item[(2)] if $y_1,\ldots, y_r$ are nonconstant solutions of systems of differential equations associated to {\em generic} vector fields of $\Xi(X_0,d)$ then
+\begin{thmx} Let $X$ be a smooth projective complex algebraic variety of dimension $n$, let $H_X$ be a smooth hyperplane section of $X$ and set $X_0 = X \setminus H_X$.
+Consider the family $\Xi(X_0,d)$ of vector fields on $X_0$ with a pole of order at most $d$ along $H_X$.
+There exists $d_0 \geq 0$ such that for all $d \geq d_0$, the family $\Xi(X_0,d)$ satisfies the properties (1) and (2): \begin{itemize} \item[(1)] a {\em generic} vector field $(X_0,v)$ from $\Xi(X_0,d)$ is strongly minimal, \item[(2)] if $y_1,\ldots, y_r$ are solutions of systems of differential equations associated to {\em generic} vector fields from $\Xi(X_0,d)$ and $L$ is a differential field extension of $\mathbb{C}$ then

-unless for some $i \neq j$, $\mathrm{trdeg}(\mathbb{C}( y_i,y_j)/\mathbb{C}) = n$. \end{itemize} \end{thmx}
+unless for some $i \neq j$, $\mathrm{trdeg}(L( y_i,y_j)/L) = 0 \text{ or } n$. \end{itemize} \end{thmx}